kyrellverano/Finite-Memory-Controller/README.md

 The outputs (plots, .dat files, or videos) can be seen in the outputs folder.

-## Dynamic Plumes
+## Evaluation on Dynamic Plumes and Data Processing
 An additional feature is to be able to evaluate policies given a dynamic environment: for the detecton of signals, instead of using a probabilistic model derived from time-averaged snapshots of the plume, here we use the snapshots of the plume at each time [searcher receive a signal if concentration>threshold].

-For this feature, one can download the folder FSC_dynamic_eval and then add the contents of this to the original/home folder, with all the other requisite codes and data already in there.
+For this feature, one can download the folder FSC_eval_dataprocess and then add the contents of this to the original/home folder, with all the other requisite codes and data already in there.

+Note: to be able to use the `ProcessFramesFromRawData.ipynb`, one has to use .mat as source files.
+You can also use data from videos, extracting them first to get the .mat file which contains all pixel values in each frames.